Ozempic in Australia: Everything you need to know

 The effects of the medication only last as long as you take it.
 One year after stopping semaglutide, study participants regained two-thirds of the weight they’d lost

 Ozempic and other GLP-1 receptor agonists are approved for use in Australia when prescribed by a doctor, subject to certain conditions.
 These drugs are not widely available at the moment.
-The pharmaceutical company that produces semaglutide has recently advised that supply will be limited throughout 2024 due to a global shortage.
-Prescribers have been advised to not start new patients on Ozempic unless there’s no other option, and patients already on it should consider changing to an alternative.
+The pharmaceutical company that produces semaglutide has advised that supply will still be limited throughout 2024 due to a global shortage.
+Prescribers are still advised to not start new patients on Ozempic unless there’s no other option, and patients already on it should consider changing to an alternative.

 Other GLP-1 receptor agonists registered with Australia’s Therapeutic Goods Administration (TGA) include sulaglutide (sold as Trulicity), liraglutide (sold as Saxenda) and Tiezepatide (sold as Mounjaro), but only Ozempic is subsidised on the Pharmaceutical Benefits Scheme (PBS).